kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

     type: AB_QUAD
 ```

 Here is where you assign GPIO input to track the left motor quadrature encoder.
-If your motor is brushless with `fg` output, specify `fg
+If your motor is brushless with `fg` output, specify the GPIO number associated with `FG`.
+For example, `fg: 39`.
 ```
   left:
     encoder: